New England Revolution: 2014 Cup run

-The 2014 season brought success.
-The Revolution signed U.S. national team member Jermaine Jones in late August on a designated player contract.
-They then went on a 10–1–1 streak led by Jones and MVP candidate Lee Nguyen to finish in 2nd place in the regular season in the Eastern Conference.
-The Revolution breezed through the playoffs without losing a game, making it to their first MLS Cup Final since 2007.
-New England lost 2–1 to the LA Galaxy, marking their fifth MLS Cup loss in five MLS Cup appearances.
+The Revolution's fortunes would change when, via "blind draw", the club signed U.S. national team member Jermaine Jones in late August on a designated player contract.
+The club then went on a 10–1–1 streak led by Jones and MVP candidate Lee Nguyen to finish in 2nd place in the regular season in the Eastern Conference.
+The Revolution breezed through the playoffs without losing a game, defeating the Columbus Crew 7–3 on aggregate in the semi-finals, and defeating the New York Red Bulls 4–3 on aggregate in the Eastern Conference Finals.
+Both series featured braces from New England-born striker Charlie Davies, as well as a pair of goals from Lee Nguyen and Teal Bunbury.
+Both series also featured heroics from Revolution goalkeeper Bobby Shuttleworth, who led the 2014 MLS Cup Playoffs in saves with a total of 18.
+The victory over New York Red Bulls saw the Revolution making it to the MLS Cup Final for the first time since 2007.